-Is anyone going a bit stir crazy yet?
-I know I am!
-Usually by this time of the year I have already been on two or three motorcycle day trips and would be getting ready for some longer rides as the weather improves.
-Being cooped up in the house even with the occasional escape for a few hours of riding is getting old!
+Whether it’s weather, holidays, or some other circumstances that keeps me from riding, being off the bike for too long always leaves me with an itch – something many of us can all relate to.
+Being cooped up in the house even without the occasional escape for a few hours of riding can get old!
 I have the overwhelming urge to pack my gear on the bike, throw a dart at a map and hit the road!
-Get out your motorcycle road trip checklist and start the process.
+You know what that means – get out your motorcycle road trip checklist and start the process.
 This will be over before you know it, so you had best be ready!

 Our 15 Favorite Motorcycle Rides in the USA

 What is your favorite ride?
 Where do you wish you could go?
-I asked some of my riding friends that same question and this is what we came up with – 15 motorcycle rides in the USA you should do after the quarantine!
+I asked some of my riding friends that same question and this is what we came up with – 15 motorcycle rides in the USA you can’t miss!

 A good friend of mine recommended the Tail of the Dragon which runs through the Great Smoky Mountains between Deals Gap, NC and Tabcat Bridge in Tennessee.
 There are 318 sweeping curves in the 11-mile section of US 129.
 This part of the ride takes 1 hour and 15 minutes to 1 hour and 45 minutes on average.
 Even though this is a shorter ride, there are many other rides in the area so you can make a day of it.
 Check out the Tail of the Dragon website for all the info and motorcycle trip maps.